jrknox1977/jrknox1977.github.io/_posts/2022-07-24-THM_pickle_rick_walkthrough.md

 I like to use [LSE](https://github.com/diego-treitos/linux-smart-enumeration) (Linux Smart Enumeration) tool when enumerating a system for possible privesc points.

 BUT, before we do all that we should just check to see if our user has `sudo` privleges.
-Which in the real world the `www-data` should never have!
+Which in the real world the `www-data` user should never have!
 So we try `sudo -l` which should tell us what privleges the user has.

 ![](/assets/images/pr_root.jpg)